Welcome to our page about

 This is the home page for all things relating to jazz, and blues, in Leicester and Leicestershire.

-Use this page to find articles about jazz in Music in Leicester magazine.
+Use this page to find articles about jazz in other parts of Music in Leicester magazine.

 Coming up at Regent Jazz